mholtmanns/bt-kitchenradio/README.md

 Extending general Raspberry Pi as Bluetooth Radio functionality with LEDs and buttons

 ## Orange Boot-up LED
-Install the boot_led.service to enable the "flickering" orange LED on startup.
+Install the boot-led.service to enable the "flickering" orange LED on startup.